 The BISC program concentrates on the theoretical orientation and practical applications of applied behavior analysis.
 In addition, the Behavior Certification Board, Inc. (BACB) has approved our course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst Examination (BCBA).

-The DEMD Certificate Program combines coursework from several special education programs to prepare students to work with DHH students with additional learning and behavioral needs.
-To be eligible for this certificate program, students must have completed, or be in the process of completing (concurrently) teaching licensure in Deaf Education.
+The DEMD Certificate program combines coursework from several special education programs to prepare students to work with deaf or hard of hearing students with additional learning and behavioral needs.
+To be eligible for this certificate program, students must have completed, or be in the process of concurrently completing teaching licensure in Deaf Education.
 Certificate graduates are eligible to earn certification from the Council for Education of the Deaf.
-Graduate Certificate Application

 The ECDE certificate combines deaf education and early childhood special education coursework.
 It is designed for individuals already holding deaf education teaching licensure, students with bachelor's degrees in speech pathology or audiology, or students in a graduate deaf education degree program.
 Students with deaf education licensure will be eligible for certification from the Council for Education of the Deaf.

 The EINT Certificate Program provides students with the skills and knowledge to work with young children with disabilities (birth to age three) and their families.
-The EINT Program utilizes the Division for Early Childhood’s Recommended Practices for early intervention personnel development that are family centered, evidence based and provided in the family’s natural environment.
-Completion of the graduate level coursework (21 credit hrs) will lead into a university certificate in early intervention and students are eligible to apply for the Early Intervention Developmental Specialist Certificate governed by the Ohio Department of Developmental Disabilities.
+The EINT Program utilizes the Division for Early Childhood’s Recommended Practices for early intervention personnel development that are family-centered, evidence-based and provided in the family’s natural environment.
+Completion of the graduate level coursework (21 credit hours) will lead into a university certificate in early intervention and students are eligible to apply for the Early Intervention Developmental Specialist Certificate governed by the Ohio Department of Developmental Disabilities.
 Early Intervention (Part C) is a Federally mandated service for families with infants and toddlers with disabilities or who are at risk for disabilities.
-The County Boards of Developmental Disabilities employ the largest number of early intervention providers--including developmental specialists and service coordinators--in Ohio.
+The County Boards of Developmental Disabilities employ the largest number of early intervention providers - including developmental specialists and service coordinators - in Ohio.
 The EINT Certificate is not a teaching licensure or a teaching credential.